nogw/ocason/README.md

-I see no more reason for me to program in ReasonML instead of OCaml, so i'm doing this substitution

-## 🗄️ Rejson - A JSON Parser in Reason
+## 🗄️ OCason - A JSON Parser in OCaml
 ## Examples

 Read json from string